Linear Model and Extensions: Why linear models?

-\begin{enumerate}[(R1)] \item Linear models are simple but non-trivial starting points for learning. \item Linear models can provide insights because we can derive explicit formulas based on elegant algebra and geometry. \item Linear models can handle nonlinearity by incorporating nonlinear terms, for example, $X$ can contain the polynomials or nonlinear transformations of the original covariates.
-In statistics, ``linear'' often means linear in parameters, not necessarily in covariates. \item Linear models can be good approximations to nonlinear data-generating processes. \item Linear models are simpler than nonlinear models, but they do not necessarily perform worse than more complicated nonlinear models.
+\item Linear models can provide insights because we can derive explicit formulas based on elegant algebra and geometry.

+\item Linear models can handle nonlinearity by incorporating nonlinear terms of covariates, for example, $X$ can contain the polynomials or nonlinear transformations of the original covariates.
+In statistics, ``linear'' means {\it linear in parameters}, not {\it linear in covariates}.

+\item Linear models can be good approximations of nonlinear data-generating processes. \item Linear models are simpler than nonlinear models, but they do not necessarily perform worse than more complicated nonlinear models.
 We have finite data so we cannot fit arbitrarily complicated models.

 \end{enumerate}